lbz5158/lujiezhou.github.io/_pages/teaching.md

 {% include base_path %}

-I am passionate about promoting statistical thinking and teaching statistical methodologies, including practical techniques when working with data.
-I find it from my experience instructionally helpful to show students how a method is applied to solve a real-world problem.
+I promote statistical thinking and teach statistical methodologies, including practical techniques when working with data.
+My instructional style is primarily based on heuristic method of teaching that helps students bridge problems arising in the real world and applicable technical solutions.
 In my teaching, I value establishing trust with my students through clearly laying out the expectations and building up to them step-by-step from the fundamentals.

 ### Teaching Certificates